 College financial aid is administered by the Marietta College Student Financial Services Office, telephone: 1-800-331-2709.
 Scholarships are available to entering M.S.P.A.S. students.
-For more information, please contact the PA Program, telephone (740) 376-4458.

-See the Financial Aid section below for information on Withdrawal and Refund Policy, and also for information on Financial Aid and Standards of Satisfactory Academic Progress.
+For more information, please See the Financial Aid section below for information on Withdrawal and Refund Policy, and also for information on Financial Aid and Standards of Satisfactory Academic Progress.